nolim1t/rubykaigi-2013-notes/3日目-day3/foldingbettercode.md

 * puts returns nil so you dont need to use return in a method
 * codeclimate.com to measure how well you are coding
 * @halogenandtoast on twitter and github
+* When doing beautiful code.
+Have to know when to 'break the rules'